raghvendra03/66-Days-of-Data/README.md

 ### Day 22
 * Today continued some parts of Grokking Algorithms book, learned Recursion, Quicksort, Hash Tables and Breadth-First Search.
 Worked on some exercise.
 Also continued with the Tableau course on #udemy

+### Day 23
+*  Worked on some #Python problems on Hackerrank.
+Read about continuous, constrained and convex optimization from Mathematics for Machine Learning.